Getting Started with MeetingTango

 Step 10: Build Momentum

-EOS® implementation is a journey, not a destination:
+Improving your meetings and operations is a journey, not a destination:

 Establish Rhythm

-- Annual planning - Update your V/TO™
+• Annual planning - Update your strategic plan

 Measure Progress